 All the angst about leaving Alton was for naught.
-We worked Misty Pearl back 20 feet, pushed her bow out, and plowed silt at 1800 rpms until we hit the channel.
+We worked Misty Pearl back twenty feet, pushed her bow out, and plowed silt at 1800 rpms until we hit the channel.
 The water she was peeing through the pump was as clear as the muddy Mississippi can be.
 Sweet.
-The sailboat needed a jet ski AND a tow boat to get out, and another boat pumped mud into an engine and had to be towed back, but we dodged any mishap.
-Probably payback for our clean living.
+The sailboat needed a jet ski AND a tow boat to get out, and another boat pumped mud into an engine and had to be towed back upstream to St. Charles, but we dodged any mishap.
+Probably a reward for our clean living.

 We wanted to swap photos with Second Wave like we did at the Statue of Liberty, but time was a wastin’.
 Fortunately there’s a webcam, so we took a screen shot instead.
 The couple posing for selfies probably didn’t know about the webcam—or Misty Pearl—but that’s us framed on the river.
 Hard to tell who photo-bombed who.

 Through St. Louis and the locks, tugs, tows, and barges were everywhere.
 One of them announced a load of pig iron.
 Which is funny all by itself.
 Pig iron, pig iron.
 He was here to do some business with the pig iron on his ship*.

 As expected, it was a long day.
 But we made it to the lock wall on the Kaskaskia River.
 This is pretty close to where Popeye is from.
 Yup.
 That Popeye.